There are a million different ways to define success.

 Adding a time limit to your offers will exhibit urgency and make potential customers take advantage of this offer immediately instead of waiting and potentially forget everything about it.

 Another great incentive is competitions.
 Competitions don’t require people to buy something which makes them more inclined to visit your site and convert.

 This example from JADU Tea shows how you can create a competition on social media (in this case Twitter).
 However, most competitions on social media are created to get more followers and likes instead of redirecting people to their website.

 If you want to create a competition to generate traffic to your website, you can do as shown above, but instead of asking people to retweet and follow, you should tell them to visit your site and add a link to the page where they sign up for your competition.

 You can also use social media to promote new products like B&O Play does.

-B&O Play frequently post new and old products to their Facebook page to generate traffic to their website.
+B&O Play frequently posts new and old products to their Facebook page to generate traffic to their website.
 They don’t offer any discounts or other incentives but focus on the exclusivity and features of the products.

-When you click the image or text in the post you’ll be directed to the product page where you can buy the specific product (in this case the Beolit 15 Speakers).
+When you click the image or text in the post, you’ll be directed to the product page where you can buy the specific product (in this case, the Beolit 15 Speakers).